PESTILLILAB/PESTILLILAB.github.io/content/team/_index.md

       image: /img/people/steven-oriley.png
       github: https://github.com/stevengeeky

-diversity:
+community:
   enable: true
-  title: Diversity
+  title: Community
   partial: t-text_image
   subtitle: |
     It takes the world to understand the brain, and the world is a village rich with people of different backgrounds.
   content: |
-    A good lab can flourish, if it embraces diverse ideas, cultures, and life experiences.
-Our PI is originally from Italy and we have software engineers from Asia, Latin America, and North America.
-Our lab is a positive mix of humans working together to advance the understanding of the brain and improve the work of scientists.
+    A successful lab thrives when it embraces diverse ideas, cultures, and life experiences.
+Our Principal Investigator hails from Italy, and our team includes software engineers from Asia, Latin America, and North America.
+This positive mix of individuals working together fosters a collaborative environment that advances our understanding of the brain and enhances the work of scientists globally.
   image: "img/diversity.svg"

-inclusivity:
+engagement:
   enable: true
-  title: Inclusivity
+  title: Engagement
   partial: t-image_text
   subtitle: |
-    Inclusion means being open to and safe for all.
+    Inclusion and engagement mean being open and safe for all.
   content: |
-    We are committed to making educational and computational resources available to everyone interested in neuroscience, including communities that would otherwise not have access to these resources.
-Using data, analyses, and tutorials available on brainlife.io, we can teach neuroscience at institutions that do not have a neuroscience program.
-For instance, our brainlife.io has been used in smaller U.S. Colleges, Africa, and Latin America to teach Neuroscience and neuroimaging to under-resourced communities.
+    We are dedicated to engaging with all individuals interested in neuroscience, particularly those in communities that might otherwise lack access to these resources.
+Our lab's resources have been utilized in smaller U.S. colleges, as well as in Africa and Latin America, to teach neuroscience and neuroimaging to under-resourced communities.
   image: "img/inclusivity.svg"

 ---